NanShengtEAM/NEWMCJPG/docs/en/rules/index.md

 next: false
 editLink: false
 ---
+# Warning!
+You're using the demo version, it's not the final quality!
 # MCJPG Organization Rules and Regulations

 1. The **MCJPG** organization is a coordinated entity formed by server hosts such as 随风潜入夜 FireGuo 二氧化钛 Weasd-QAQ among others, for mutual development.